Alien and the Proper: Luther's Two-Fold Righteousness in Controversy, Ministry, and Citizenship

 - Please log in to review this product

-Ethics of Martin Luther - Not Returnable POD
+Ethics of Martin Luther - POD

 This comprehensive, systematic survey of Luther's ethical thought and teaching clearly discusses all the major ethical issues that concerned Luther.
 Contemporary readers will be especially interested in what the Reformer has to say about the Christian's attitude toward secular society, toward the state, and toward war.
 The Ethics of Martin Luther offers scholars and nonspecialists alike a much-needed explanation of Luther's ideas.